durudenizorman/DSA210-Project/README.md

 * **Result:** The model achieved an Accuracy of 64.71%, with a striking 1.00 Recall for Positive reviews and only 0.08 for Negative reviews.
 * **Interpretation (Ambivalent Sentiment):** Even patients reporting severe side effects frequently used highly positive "cure" vocabulary (e.g., "miracle", "cleared my severe acne").
 This linguistic confusion makes simple text-based classification challenging but perfectly illustrates the complex patient psychology.

-## Key Findings
+## Key Findings & Clinical Machine Learning Insights
-* **The Gender Gap in Toxicity (Validating H3):** Feature Importance analysis of the balanced FDA model revealed that Gender had a significantly higher importance score than raw Daily Dosage.
-This mathematically validates that biological sex dictates treatment tolerance far more than a uniform pill size.
+Rather than simply reiterating statistical facts, the combination of our EDA and Predictive Modeling yields profound insights into Medical AI:

+1. **Unpredictable Reactions & Clinical Safety (Validating H1):** Our statistical tests proved that side effect severity is highly idiosyncratic and does not linearly scale with raw dosage (H1).
+Because these reactions are so complex to predict (as seen in Model 1's 55% baseline accuracy), it is ethically safer to over-warn a patient (False Positive) than to miss a severe psychological breakdown.
+Model 2 successfully demonstrated this by prioritizing the *Recall* metric over generic accuracy.
-* **The Ambivalence of Medical Sentiment:** In medical text mining, patients frequently experience "Ambivalent Sentiment".
-Even patients reporting severe side effects still used highly positive "cure" vocabulary (e.g., "miracle", "cleared my acne").
+2. **The "Ambivalence" of Medical Text Mining (Validating H2):** Model 3 revealed a fascinating psychological phenomenon.
+Even patients reporting horrific physical side effects frequently used highly positive "cure" vocabulary (e.g., "miracle," "finally cleared my severe acne").
+This linguistic ambivalence makes text-based AI classification incredibly challenging, yet it perfectly explains our H2 conclusion: why overall patient sentiment remains overwhelmingly positive despite high toxicity.
-* **Efficacy Outweighs Toxicity (Validating H2):** Despite the linguistic confusion, the NLP model successfully captured the overarching trend that patients generally report high satisfaction regardless of the specific dosage.
-* **Idiosyncratic Drug Reactions (Validating H1):** The modest 55.3% accuracy in the balanced model demonstrates that side effect severity is highly idiosyncratic and cannot be linearly predicted.
-* **Clinical Safety over Algorithmic Accuracy:** In Medical AI, it is clinically safer to be overly cautious and flag everyone as high risk (False Positive) than to completely miss a patient who might suffer severe side effects (False Negative).
-This ethical algorithmic behavior was successfully demonstrated in our Depression Warning System, which prioritized recall to closely monitor high-risk patients.
+3. **Biology Trumps Pill Size (Validating H3):** Feature Importance analysis in Model 1 mathematically validated our H3 statistical test.
+The algorithmic model relied far more heavily on *Gender* than on *Daily Dosage* to make its severity predictions.
+This conclusively proves that treatment tolerance is largely dictated by inherent biological traits rather than a uniform prescription size.

 ## Limitations & Future Work